DNS and Domain Names

 echo {a..m}.root-servers.net.

-Those root servers will identify the next server to query, depending on the top level domain (.com, .net, .edu, .gov, etc.).
+When a DNS query is forwarded to a root server, the root server identifies the next server to query, depending on the top level domain (.com, .net, .edu, .gov, etc.).
 If the site ends in .com or .net, then the next server might be something like: a.gtld-servers.net.
-Or if the top level domain ends in .edu, then: a.edu-servers.net..
+Or if the top level domain ends in .edu, then: a.edu-servers.net. might be queried.
 If the top level domain ends in .gov, then: a.gov-servers.net..
 And so forth.

 We can use the dig command to query the non-cached DNS paths.
-Let's say we want to follow the DNS path for google.com, then we can start by querying any root server.
+Let's say we want to follow the DNS path for google.com.
+We can start by querying any root server.
 In the output, we want to pay attention to the QUERY field, the ANSWER field, and the Authority Section.
-We keep digging until the ANSWER field returns a number greater than 0.
+We continue to use the dig command until the ANSWER field returns a number greater than 0.
 The following commands query one of the root servers, which points us to one of the authoritative servers for .com sites, which points us to Google's custom nameserver, which finally provides an answer, in fact six answers, or six IP address that all map to google.com.

 dig @e.root-servers.net google.com